oracle/terraform-provider-oci/website/docs/r/email_dkim.html.markdown

 * `compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment that contains this DKIM.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `description` - The description of the DKIM.
 Avoid entering confidential information.
 * `dns_subdomain_name` - The name of the DNS subdomain that must be provisioned to enable email recipients to verify DKIM signatures.
-It is usually created with a CNAME record set to the cnameRecordValue
+It is usually created with a CNAME record set to the cnameRecordValue.
 * `email_domain_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the email domain that this DKIM belongs to.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the DKIM.
+* `is_imported` - Indicates whether the DKIM was imported.
+* `key_length` - Length of the RSA key used in the DKIM.
 * `lifecycle_details` - A message describing the current state in more detail.
 For example, can be used to provide actionable information for a resource.
 * `name` - The DKIM selector.
 If the same domain is managed in more than one region, each region must use different selectors.
 * `state` - The current state of the DKIM.
 * `system_tags` - Usage of system tag keys.
 These predefined keys are scoped to namespaces.
 Example: `{"orcl-cloud.free-tier-retained": "true"}`